tvangundy/workspace/docs/runbooks/incusos/github-runner.md

 - The VM name, memory, CPU, and autostart settings use environment variables from your `windsor.yaml` file
 - The network uses the `INCUS_NETWORK_NAME` environment variable from your `windsor.yaml` file
 - The `--vm` flag creates a virtual machine instead of a container
+- **Performance optimizations**:
+  - `security.secureboot=false`: Disables Secure Boot for better performance (only disable if security allows)
+  - `raw.qemu=-cpu host`: Passes through host CPU features for better performance
+- **Recommended resources for optimal performance**:
+  - **Memory**: 8GB minimum (16GB recommended for Docker-heavy workloads)
+  - **CPU**: 4 cores minimum (8 cores recommended for parallel builds)
-- Adjust memory and CPU limits in your `windsor.yaml` file based on your needs and available resources
+- Adjust memory and CPU limits in your `windsor.yaml` file based on your needs and available host resources

 ### Get the VM IP Address